Sikerdebaard/netherlands-vaccinations-scraper/README.md

 `date_start_unix` start date of this rows values
 `date_end_unix` end date of this rows values
 `date_of_insertion_unix` technical record, it is unclear what it means exactly but most likely this is the date when the record was added to the dashboard data

+## doses-administered-per-manufacturer.csv
+`date` the cumulative numbers up till this date
+`Dosis` indicates if the numbers are for first-dose administered or second dose administered
+`Vaccin` indicates the vaccine, e.g. COM = BioNTech/Pfizer, MOD = Moderna

+All other columns represent groups specifically targeted to be vaccinated as reported by the RIVM.